novoda/react-native-workshop/slides.md

 # Promises

 The standard interface to do asynchronous work in JS is `Promise`.
-A promise is an object representing something that will end in the future.
+A promise is an object representing something (for example, a network request) that will end in the future.

 ## Receiving results